Next.js + Google Tag Manager Integration

 - Check browser console — any errors?

-- Verify project ID matches your dashboard
+- Verify project ID in the template configuration matches your dashboard

-- Check if identify() is actually being called
+- Check if

-- Wait 1-2 minutes for data to appear
+identify()is actually being called - Wait 1-2 minutes for data to appear

 Advanced Configuration